 What we see in most school labs today is the remnants of the Victorian era that did a great job of instilling in Victorian students the discipline of science.
-Not long before that scientists in the western world were prosecuted.
+Not long before that scientist in the western world were prosecuted.
 Some got burnt and sent to the gallows by the religious – for disputing the laws of God.
-Science finally emerged victorious, but in doing so it acquired rituals of its own – to establish its validity, particularly through its singular powers of prediction – which only science could reliably demonstrate.
+Science finally emerged victorious; but in doing so, it acquired rituals of its own – to establish its validity, particularly through its singular powers of prediction – which only science could reliably demonstrate.
 By doing so, it established and demonstrated the “universal laws of science”.

-These rituals continue today, in many school labs throughout the world, as remnants of science’s long and painful battle against religion, occult, and alchemy.
+These rituals continue today, in many school labs throughout the world, as remnants of science’s long and painful battle against religion, the occult, and alchemy.

 These rituals continue today as evidence of science’s long and painful battle against religion, occult, and alchemy.
 Too many classrooms around the world are using Victorian methods and apparatus in the hope that they will help to establish the discipline of science.
 Science blogger Janet D. Stemwedel has this to say: